Taut foliations from knot diagrams: Abstract

 \section{Abstract}

-We prove that if a knot $K$ has a particular type of diagram then all non-trivial surgeries on $K$ contain a coorientable taut foliation.
-Knots admitting such diagrams include many two-bridge knots, many pretzel knots, many Montesinos knots and more generally all arborescent knots defined by weighted planar trees with more than one vertex such that: \begin{enumerate} \item all weights have absolute value greater than one, and \item there exists a weight with absolute value greater than two. \end{enumerate} The ideas involved in the proof can also be adapted to study surgeries on links and as an application we show that for all surgeries $M$ on the Borromean link it holds that $M$ is not an $L$-space if and only if $M$ contains a coorientable taut foliation.
+We prove that knots in $S^3$ satisfying certain diagrammatic properties are persistently foliar.
+As a consequence, all their non-trivial surgeries support coorientable taut foliations.
+All non-fibered two-bridge knots, as well as many pretzel and Montesinos knots, satisfy these diagrammatic properties.
+More generally, our result applies to arborescent knots defined by weighted planar trees with more than one vertex, provided that all weights have absolute value greater than one and at least one weight has absolute value greater than two.
+We also use this result to provide sufficient conditions for closures of 3–braids, and more generally odd–strand braids, to be persistently foliar.

+The ideas involved in the proof extend to links: as an application, we show that for all surgeries $M$ on the Borromean rings one has that $M$ is not an $L$-space if and only if it supports a coorientable taut foliation.